 Omar Ishrak has served as Chairman and Chief Executive Officer of Medtronic since June 2011.
-Medtronic is the world’s leading medical technology company, with more than $27 billion in annual revenue, and operations reaching more than 160 countries worldwide.
-Medtronic offers technologies, solutions and therapies to treat a wide range of medical conditions, including cardiac and vascular diseases, respiratory, neurological and spinal conditions, diabetes, and more.
+Medtronic is the world’s leading medical technology company, with $29 billion in annual revenue, and operations reaching more than 160 countries worldwide.
+Medtronic offers technologies and solutions to treat a wide range of medical conditions, including cardiac and vascular diseases, respiratory, neurological and spinal conditions, diabetes, and more.
 The Medtronic Mission is to alleviate pain, restore health, and extend life for millions of people around the world.

 Since joining Medtronic, Omar has focused the company on three core strategies of Therapy Innovation, Economic Value and Globalization.
 These three strategies form the basis for Medtronic’s efforts to partner with its customers to drive high quality patient outcomes, expand patient access to healthcare, and lower costs in health care systems around the world.
 In 2014, Omar engineered the acquisition of Covidien, a $10 billion global manufacturer of surgical products and supplies.
 The acquisition of Covidien was the largest medical technology acquisition in the history of the industry.

 Omar is a member of the Board of Directors of Intel, a global technology company with more than $59 billion in annual revenue.
 Omar is a member of the Board of Trustees of the Asia Society, the leading educational organization dedicated to promoting mutual understanding and strengthening partnerships among peoples, leaders and institutions of Asia and the United States in a global context.
 He is also a member of the Minnesota Public Radio Board of Trustees.